 '''

-su $HDFS_USER

-hadoop dfsadmin -report > /tmp/dfs-old-report-1.log
+hdfs dfsadmin -report > dfs-old-report-1.log

 '''

 - d.
-Optional: copy all or unrecoverable only data stored in HDFS to a local file system or to a backup instance of HDFS. - e.
-Optional: create the logs again and check to make sure the results are identical. - 4.
-Save the namespace.
+Optional: Copy all unrecoverable data stored in HDFS to a local file system or to a backup instance of HDFS. - Save the namespace.
 You must be the HDFS service user to do this and you must put the cluster in Safe Mode.

 '''

-hadoop dfsadmin -safemode enter
+hdfs dfsadmin -safemode enter

-hadoop dfsadmin -saveNamespace
+hdfs dfsadmin -saveNamespace

 '''